jlcai/390r-final-project/checkpoint2.md

 After encryption of one machine, it installs **DoublePulsar**, a backdoor tool that runs in kernel mode allowing attackers control over a target system, as a payload that spreads copies of WannaCry onto more systems of vulnerable TCP port 455 machines.
 - [What is the WannaCry Ransomware Attack? | UpGuard](https://www.upguard.com/blog/wannacry)

+#### Automated Analysis
+We used [PeStudio](https://www.winitor.com/) to analyze WannaCry.
+PeStudio is used to analyze Windows executables for malware and has a host of different features.
+Running it on the WannaCry executable we are told that its entropy, a measure of a malware's obfuscation, is 7.995 on a range of 0-8.
+Which means the malware is heavily obfuscated and packed.